 It’s easy to get started.

 The FutureSmart content and lesson plans are all there, ready to be used!
 After you set up your teacher account, simply create a class list and share an access code with your students.
 I use an easy-to-remember system for student usernames and passwords, so logging in is never an issue.
-And the ease of access during remote learning has been notable.
 My students and I access the EVERFI app right from the district portal, which makes it easier than ever to sign in and get going.

 It fits into my curriculum.

-Honestly, like many teachers during remote learning, I have realized how incredibly important it is to support students’ social-emotional well-being, and FutureSmart has been a great fit.
+Honestly, like so many other teachers, I have realized how incredibly important it is to support students’ social-emotional well-being, and FutureSmart has been a great fit.
 The real-world scenarios and engaging lessons help my students think about and look forward to the future.

 Kids love the pace of personalized learning.

 Students have the freedom to access the curriculum in their own way.
-This has been particularly important during virtual learning.
+For schools that are virtual or hybrid, this has been particularly important.
 Once students complete the first FutureSmart module, “Welcome Mayor,” they are free to tackle any of the remaining six levels in any order they wish.
 Some students choose “Growing a Business” because they want to see if they have what it takes to run their own business venture.
 Others are curious about “Smart Shopping,” in which they help a character follow a budget as he picks out things for his bedroom.
 The “Build Your Blueprint” level is the ultimate because my students can design a plan around their aspirations and match their talents with a career.
-A good curriculum lets students explore their dreams and make mistakes.
+A good curriculum lets students explore their dreams and also make mistakes.

 I don’t need to police my students while they are online.